Please refer to this linkL http://www.magicbus.co.nz/activities-accommodation/listings/category/south_island

 Fiordland - Milford Sound was totally amazing over 6 years ago

 Flying into Christchurch is a good idea as this is where most of the rental companies have their depots.
 Make sure you shop around for the best deals.
-We looked all over and found http://www.travelsavernz.com which offers some good discounts on campervan rental. about 6 years agoAnswered by John via WorldNomads.com
+We looked all over and found http://www.travelsavernz.com which offers some good discounts on campervan rental. over 6 years agoAnswered by John via WorldNomads.com

 Shorter 7 day Itinerary

 1 arrive Christchurch, fly to Queenstown

 4 explore Milford Sound, stay Te Anau

 7 drive to Christchurch

 8 fly out